pkgcore/snakeoil/README.rst

 ========

 snakeoil is a python library that implements optimized versions of common python functionality.
-Some classes and functions have cpython equivalents, but they all have native python implementations too.
+Some classes and functions have cython equivalents, but they all have native python implementations too.

 Installing